Fred-rica/Portfolio/README.md

-This is a personal portfolio website built with the use of React
+This is a personal portfolio website built with the use of React.
+View project here:fredricae.netlify.app